Jubilee Library, Brighton: Sustainability

 The library is a 21st-century building designed with sustainable principles: Brighton & Hove City Council describes it as "one of the most energy efficient public buildings in the country", and the Building Research Establishment gave its sustainable features an "excellent" grade in 2002 during the construction phase.
 Solar and wind energy are used to heat and cool the building naturally, except during extremes of temperature.
 Air is taken in from outside, circulates through the building through spaces in the walls and under the heat-absorbing floor, and is pushed out through roof vents.
 The architects planned three revolving funnels to let the air out and "dramatise" the roofline, but this feature was dropped before construction.
 Rainwater is harvested from the roof, collected in a 10000 L tank and used in the toilets.
 Internal lighting automatically adjusts to the conditions.
-The library emits half as much carbon dioxide as buildings of comparable size.

 Awards

 In 2005, the year it opened, Jubilee Library won ten awards.
 It came top in the partnership and delegates' choice categories in the Public Libraries Group Award from the Chartered Institute of Library and Information Professionals.
 The Chartered Institution of Building Services Engineers declared it their Major Project of the Year, and it was the "Operational Project with Best Design" at the Public–Private Finance Awards.
 The Royal Institute of British Architects gave it their Regional Award, the Concrete Society awarded the library a Certificate of Excellence, and the Sussex Heritage Trust gave it their Community Award.
 At the British Construction Industry Awards, Jubilee Library won the Prime Minister's Better Public Buildings Award and the Building Projects Award.
 The Jubilee Square development as a whole won the "Best Practice in Regeneration Award for Best Design-led Regeneration Project", given by the British Urban Regeneration Association.
 Four more honours followed in 2006: a Civic Trust Award, The Observer newspaper's Ethical Award in the Buildings category, an International Green Apple Award for the Built Environment and Architectural Heritage, and (jointly with another project) the Art and Work Award for a Site-specific Commission.
 The project was also a finalist or runner-up in contests including the 2005 Stirling Prize—an international competition run by the Royal Institute of British Architects.